 It's an exciting day at the hive!
 These bees are buzzing books with writer pal extraordinaire Audrey Vernick.
 She's the author of several great books for kids, including two new fabulous picture books, SO YOU WANT TO BE A ROCK STAR and BROTHERS AT BAT: The True Story of an Amazing All-Brother Baseball Team.

-SO YOU WANT TO BE A ROCK STAR (Walker Books for Young Readers)illustrated by Kirstie Edmunds, is the essential primer on everything rock ’n’ roll.
+SO YOU WANT TO BE A ROCK STAR (Walker Books for Young Readers), illustrated by Kirstie Edmunds, is the essential primer on everything rock ’n’ roll.
 With an interactive text that encourages young readers to get up and move and retro illustrations that balance fantasies of stardom with real-world rocking out, this book has something for everyone—budding singers, musicians, and their parents, too!

 After the bees rock out, it's time to buzz over to the ball field where the bases are loaded with Audrey's second picture book out this Spring.
 BROTHERS AT BAT: THE TRUE STORY OF AN AMAZING ALL-BROTHER BASEBALL TEAM (Clarion Books for Children), illustrated by Steven Salerno, has already hit a home run with Hall of Famer Cal Ripken Junior.
 He says, "I was lucky to play in the big leagues with my brother as a teammate and my dad as our manager.
 It was a very special time.
 The story of the Acerra brothers brought those memories back.
 It is a wonderful illustration of what a great game baseball is and how it brings families together on many different levels.
 BROTHERS AT BAT is a story any baseball fan will enjoy and one that we all should know."